 Moreover, who thought it was a good idea in Fauci's group at the NIH, including Fauci, to send money to a lab in Wuhan that is infamous for its shoddy safety protocols.

-I mean, that place apparently leaks like a sieve, and that may have been how the pandemic originated.
+I mean, that place apparently leaks like a sieve.

-And Anthony Fauci tells this House Committee, I don't know anything about why they canceled.
+And Anthony Fauci tells this House committee, I don't know anything about why they canceled.

 He knew exactly why Trump canceled the grant of money.